marigold-dev/training-dapp-3/README.md

   export default App;
 ```

+> Note : change again here by your own contract address `await contractsService.getSimilar({address:"KT1HRu51cEigmqa8jeLZkqXfL1QYHzSFAMdc"`

+Refresh the page, now you have the Mint button

 Mint a ticket on this contract

 ![mint](/doc/mint.png)

-then try to poke again, it should succeed now
+Wait for the Tx popup confirmation and then try to poke again, it should succeed now

 ![success](/doc/success.png)

-Try to poke again, you should be out of tickets and it should fail
+Wait for the Tx popup confirmation and try to poke again, you should be out of tickets and it should fail

 ![kukaifail](/doc/kukaifail.png)